-Prior to the Phase 2 final plat, Construct Lone Oak Road SE from the north line of the subject property to Sahalee Drive SE.
+Prior to the Phase 1 final plat, Construct Lone Oak Road SE from the north line of the subject property to Sahalee Drive SE.

-c.
-Condition 3 - Pay the applicable reimbursement fee as established in the Lone Oak Road Reimbursement District pursuant to Resolution 2018-08 to contribute the development's proportional share of the costs of the full Collector street improvement of Lone Oak Road SE from Muirfield Avenue SE to Rees Hill Road SE (in the event the Reimbursement District is terminated prior to final plat approval, no reimbursement fee shall be due).
+- c.
+Condition 3 Construct Lone Oak Road SE with a minimum 34-foot-wide linking street improvement from the south line of the subject property to Rees Hill Road SE.
+In the event that approval has not been received from Marion County Public Works to allow the Rees Hill Road connection, prior to the Phase 1 final plat, a gravel secondary emergency access shall be constructed to connect Lone Oak Road to Rees Hill Road. - Condition 4 Pay the applicable reimbursement fee as established in the Lone Oak Road Reimbursement District pursuant to Resolution 2018-08 to contribute the development's proportional share of the costs of the full Collector street improvement of Lone Oak Road SE from Muirfield Avenue SE to Rees Hill Road SE (in the event the Reimbursement District is terminated prior to final plat approval, no reimbursement fee shall be due).
 The reimbursement fee shall be credited toward the performance guarantee amount required in SRC 110.100(c) for Lone Oak Road SE construction.
 Phase 1 shall pay based on the established per lot fee for a total of 47 lots.

-Phase 2 shall pay based on the established per lot fee for a total of 40 lots.
+Phase 2 shall pay based on the established per lot fee for a total of 40 lots

-- d.
-Condition 4 Convey land for dedication along the entire frontage of Devon Avenue SE to equal 30 feet from centerline. - e.
-Condition 5 Construct a half-street improvement to Local street standards along the entire frontage of Devon Avenue SE. - f.
-Condition 6 Construct 8-inch Salem Wastewater Management Master Plan sewer lines necessary to serve the development.
-The nearest available sewer main appears to be located at the terminus of Lone Oak Road SE at Sahalee Drive SE. - g.
-Condition 7 As a condition of development within the S-3 water service area, the applicant shall construct the following facilities as specified in the Water System Master Plan and approved by the Public Works Director: - 1.
-A 12-inch S-3 main in the portion of Lone Oak Road SE within the subject property. - 2.
-A 12-inch S-3 main connecting east/west through the property from Lone Oak Road SE to Devon Avenue SE. - 3.
-A 12-inch S-3 main along the entire frontage of Devon Avenue SE. - 4.
-A 12-inch S-3 main in Lone Oak Road SE from the north line of the subject property to the existing main at the Lone Oak Road SE/Sahalee Drive SE intersection and/or from the south line of the subject property to the existing main in Rees Hill Road SE.
+- e.
+Condition 5 Convey land for dedication along the entire frontage of Devon Avenue SE to equal 30 feet from centerline. - f.
+Condition 6 Construct a half-street improvement to Local street standards along the entire frontage of Devon Avenue SE. - g.
+Condition 7 Construct 8-inch Salem Wastewater Management Master Plan sewer lines necessary to serve the development.
+The nearest available sewer main appears to be located at the terminus of Lone Oak Road SE at Sahalee Drive SE.

-Phase 1 shall construct those portions of the S-3 systems set out in 1., 2., and 3.
-Above.
+h.
+Condition 8 - As a condition of development within the S-3 service area, the applicant shall construct the following facilities as specified in the Water System Master Plan and approved by the Public Works Director:

+- 1. A 12-inch S-3 main in the portion of Lone Oak Road SE within the subject property. - 2.
+A 12-inch S-3 main connecting east/west through the property from Lone Oak Road SE to Devon Avenue SE.
-Phase 2 shall construct the 12 inch main from the north line of Phase 1 in the Lone Oak roadway to the existing main in Lone Oak at Sahalee.

-- h.
-Condition 8 As a condition of development within the S-4 water service area, the applicant shall construct the following facilities as specified in the Water System Master Plan and approved by the Public Works Director: - 1.
+- 3. A 12-inch S-3 main along the entire frontage of Devon Avenue SE. - 4.
+A 12-inch S-3 main in Lone Oak Road SE from the north line of the subject property to the existing main at the Lone Oak Road SE/Sahalee Drive SE intersection and/or from the south line of the subject property to the existing main in Rees Hill Road SE. - i.
+Condition 9 As a condition of development within the S-4 water service area, the applicant shall construct the following facilities as specified in the Water System Master Plan and approved by the Public Works Director: - 1.
 An S-4 domestic pump station with sufficient capacity to serve entire the S-4 water service area between Lone Oak Road SE and Devon Avenue SE. - 2.
 An 8-inch S-4 main from the pump station to the S-4 water service area within the subject property. - 3.
 One or more 8-inch S-4 mains to serve each lot within the S-4 service area. - 4.
 One or more S-3 mains that provide adequate fire flow to the entire S-4 area.

-Phase 1 shall construct those portions of the S-4 systems located within the Phase 1 area, with the exception of the S-4 pump station that will be constructed with Phase 2.
+Phase 1 shall construct those portions of the S-4 systems located within the Phase 1 area.